For Starters…What is Thermal ?

 How Thermal Film Boost Military and Law Enforcement Operations

-Years ago, the military saw how this science could strengthen friend-foe identification.
-And thermal film was developed.
+Years ago, the military uncovered how infrared science strengthened friend-foe identification.
+In the end, reflective films, including thermal film was developed.

 - Eliminates confusion between ground to ground units